exercism/website-copy/automated-comments/scala/general/failed_parse.md

-There was a problem whilst parsing.
+There was a problem while parsing.

 Make sure the uploaded solution is valid Scala and passes the tests, then upload again.